Podcast

 Advertisement

-Maya Dharampal-Hornby is Sifted's editorial assistant and producer of Startup Europe — The Sifted Podcast .
+Maya Dharampal-Hornby is a reporter, covering UK tech for Sifted, based in London.
+She's also the producer of Startup Europe — The Sifted Podcast .

 Up Round newsletter